Impact

 Risk and Exploitability

 The CVSS score is 7.2, indicating a high severity threat.
-The EPSS score is not available, so the current exploitation likelihood cannot be quantified, but the fact that the backdoor is persistent and cannot be deactivated raises significant risk.
+The EPSS score is < 1%, indicating a very low but nonzero exploitation likelihood, but the backdoor's persistence and lack of deactivation raise significant risk.
 The vulnerability is not listed in CISA's KEV catalog, reducing exposure to known exploitation campaigns.
 Attackers likely exploit the flaw via network connections to the robot, using undocumented interfaces or hardcoded credentials, as the backdoor accepts unauthenticated requests.

 OpenCVE Enrichment